 What is Black Lives Matter?

-The Black Lives Matter movement officially began in the United States in 2013 after George Zimmerman was found not guilty of murdering Trayvon Martin in Florida.
+The Black Lives Matter movement started as a hashtag on social networks and officially began in the United States in 2013 after George Zimmerman was found not guilty of murdering Trayvon Martin in Florida.

 The movement grew to protest not just the justice system in America but police brutality against Black people.

 In 2016 the movement went global following the police killing of 37-year-old Alton Sterling.
 He was shot and killed by white police officers while being held on the ground outside a convenience store on 5 July.
 A day later, 32-year-old Philando Castile was fatally shot by a police officer during a traffic stop.

 When someone says black lives matter, they aren’t saying Black Lives Matter more than anyone else’s.
 What they are saying is Black Lives Matter as well, Black lives matter also.
 Black lives should matter.

 If you are someone who is inclined to say all lives matter or blue lives matter in response to the Black Lives Matter call for justice, then you don’t understand or don’t want to understand what people are asking for.
 Or you are deliberately using it to dilute the message of racially motivated violence and police brutality against Black people.

 The reality is this: It’s been over 155 years since slavery ended, Black lives mattered less during slavery, and they don’t matter much now.
 Isn’t it full time the lynching stopped?
 Isn’t it time for Black lives to be counted as human lives?

 Defund the police doesn’t mean getting rid of the police force.
 The aim is to get governments to reallocate resources, funding and responsibilities that currently sit with the police to other initiatives that would improve public safety.